 SWAP BOX: We have a swap box of outgrown ballet slippers, tap and jazz shoes, dress code class leotards, and tights at our Greenwood and Shoreline locations.
 If you are in need of dance wear, call or email the office to let us know what you're looking for.
 If there is something in the box that should fit you or your dancer, we will set it aside for you.
 There is no cost associated with the swap, and you don’t have to put something in to take something out.
 If it fits, it’s up for grabs.
 We welcome your donations as well.
 Reduce, reuse, recycle - it’s good for the planet and good for our pockets.

-PERFORMANCES: While we are still in phases 2 and 3, these performances opportunities may be adjusted, but we are hopeful that we will be able to hold May and June performances as we have in years past.
+PERFORMANCES: We are hopeful that in-person performances opportunities will be able to resume soon.
 ADI does in-house recitals for our Creative and Pre-level programs in June and an informal watch day at the end of January/beginning of February.
 For live-streamed classes, these watch days will happen via Zoom.
 There is no additional cost associated with our in-house recitals.
 For in-studio performances and class observations, we set up chairs in the studio for you to watch your child’s class up close and personal, take pictures, videos, etc. Dancers enrolled in our Children’s and Junior/Teen classes have the option to perform in a mixed program in June held at Ballard High School Auditorium.
 Many of our adult and upper level students also have the option to perform several times a year in various neighborhood events including Phinneywood ArtWalk, visits to senior centers in the area, Greenwood Seafair Parade, and more.

 Thanks again for patronage.
 Wishing you all a safe and healthy Fall.

 Elizabeth Chayer, Director